jdeon/foundryvtt-particles-fx/README.md

 - 'f' or 'first' for oldest emission
 And a boolean parameter, `true` for instant deletion of particles already emitted, `false` to stop only the emission (living particles are not killed).

+### Stop workflows
+To stop futur emission link by a workflow to a current one, you need to use a macro to call the method `particlesFx.stopWorkflow(id, isImmediate, all)`
+- idwith an ID parameter:
+  - ID of the emission (returned by the method)
+  - 'l' or 'last' for newest emission
+  - 'f' or 'first' for oldest emission
+- isImmediate is a boolean parameter, `true` for instant deletion of emitter already genereted, `false` to stop only disable workflow that has no begun.
+- all is a boolean to select workflow in all emitters

 ## How to Call It

 ### Call by Chat